RonCGit/CasinoDice/README.md

 # CasinoDice
-Just some Pipeline Tests to auto pull changes and run automatic unit tests
+Just some Pipeline Tests to auto pull changes and run automatic unit tests, and more deep thoughts.